nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * If you specify a parameter, that RemindMe expects only once, multiple times, RemindMe will only use the last parameter. <br>
-  For example: In add m/MOD1 m/MOD2, RemindMe will create a module called MOD2.
+  For example: In `add m/MOD1 m/MOD2`, RemindMe will create a module called `MOD2`.

 **Tips:**<br>
 * `DATE-TIME` should follow format day/month/year hour minutes: `DD/MM/YYYY HHMM`.